dhappy/yggdrasil/README.md

 * ♏ ―
 * ⛎ ―

+## Colors

+The teams have associated colors.

+The set of colors is: Red, Blue, Purple, Violet, Green, Orange, Silver, Gold, Copper, Black, White, Pink, Yellow

+* ᛗ ―
+* ᚫ ―
+* ᚡ ―
+* ᚦ ― Silver
+* ᛃ ―
+* ᛏ ― Gold
+* ᛠ ― Copper
+* ᛁ ― Black
+* ᛊ ― White
+* 🐲 ― Blue
+* 🐿️ ― Purple
+* 🦅 ― Red
+* 🌳 ― Green

+## Land

+A major goal is to establish a new dynamic of soverignties.
+Currently states cannot opt out of federal intervention.
+I want to create [jurisdictions](https://drive.google.com/open?id=1XvAvezvRjSKvptEHPf5xprtMqiwGnfBk&usp=sharing) where federal laws do not apply for certain issues.
+Also arresting authority wuold be limited.

 ## Events

 * 2021/01/20 = 0/♑/0 — Innaguration of a candidate using a variety of assistive technologies to transform the office.

+## Issues

+The office has 10 primary foci that it is attempting to address:

+* Housing
+* Transparent Supply Chain

+## Money

+There are two huge allocations of cash that I want to get at.
+The defense budget and the 1%.

+## War

+War is a complex issue with a variety of causes.
+To address it broadly, I want to record lots of videos of the higher ups.

+## The 1%

+The rankings for allowing month allocation are based on GDP + median wage * # of employees.

+## Software

 ## Subgames